 If amplification is needed, allow 15-30 minutes to set up and do a thorough soundcheck.
 Otherwise, singers ideally like to warm up for about 15-30 minutes before singing.

-Musicians will appreciate bottled water and tea/coffee/biscuits upon arrival.
-Meals are always welcome, though generally not required unless your event is around dinner time or goes on late into the evening.
+Bottled water and tea/coffee/biscuits upon arrival are appreciated.
+Meals are also welcome, though generally not required unless your event is runs over a meal time or goes on late into the evening.

 Yes, in warm weather and with appropriate rain cover (a marquee or tent) and amplification.
 It’s important that you let the singer know if you want them to perform outside, so that they can bring the correct equipment and clothing.